Evndroo/Todo-front-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3.
 It is a application that shows a TODO list consumed from a [JSON Server backend API](https://github.com/Evndroo/Todo-json-server).

+## Thinks I would do if I had more time:

+- [ ] Add a TypeScript Alias for the `src/app` folder.
+- [ ] Create automated tests.
+- [ ] Add the edit todo functionality.
+- [ ] Migrate to a monorepo with turboRepo or another tool and add scripts to run the front and the backend simultaneously.

 ## How to run

 1. Follow the backend How to run instructions [here](https://github.com/Evndroo/Todo-json-server).